From waffles and puff pastries to tarts and omelets that pack a punch, we delve into the most tantalizing Belgium desserts you have to try.

 Make your own

-4. Rum omelette
+4. Rum omelets

 Make your own

-- Try this stofé recipe (in French).
+- Try this recipe by Martha Stewart

 7. Couque de Dinant

-Coques come in a wide variety of designs, taking after people, flowers, animals and even landscapes.
+Originating from Dinant in Wallonia, the Couque de Dinant is a hard-as-rock sweet biscuit that is made with only two ingredients – wheat flour and honey.
+As the legend goes, these were the only ingredients left when the town was under siege in 1466.
+The biscuit’s tooth-cracking consistency comes from the dough being cooked under the extremely high temperature of 300°C for 15 minutes, which allows the honey to caramelize.
+Coques come in a wide variety of designs such as people, flowers, animals, and even landscapes.
 They can also be preserved for a long time and tend to be used as Christmas tree ornaments or to commemorate special occasions.
-Residents of Dinant feed this tough biscuit to small kids to make their gums stronger.
-But don’t bite and chew straight away!
-It is best eaten by breaking off small chunks and slowly melting them in your mouth to release the honey flavour.
+Amazingly, residents of Dinant feed this tough biscuit to small children to make their gums stronger.
+That said, it’s best eaten by breaking off small chunks and slowly melting them in your mouth to release the honey flavor.

 Make your own